loftwah/linux-for-pirates/README.md

 ### Initiation

+Ye be now ready to begin yer journey as a Linux pirate!
+Ye can start by reading the rest of this book, or ye can try some of the challenges below.

+#### Question 1

 **Question:**

 You are the captain of a pirate ship and have just captured a merchant vessel.
 The merchant vessel's captain has agreed to hand over all of their valuable cargo in exchange for safe passage back to port.
 However, before the transfer can take place, you need to ensure that the merchant vessel's computers and servers are secure.